 What is the Journey to Bethlehem experience like?

 You will register/check in for your journey in the church lobby and be assigned to a tour group.
-When your tour group is called, you’ll continue outdoors to an interactive Judaean village.
-You will then join your guide as your journey continues.
+When your tour group is called, you’ll continue outdoors where you will meet your guide for the Journey.
 You will visit the Magi as they follow the Star.
 You will go into the court of King Herod and bear witness to his evil surmising about the “new” King.
 Along the way, you’ll be able to visit several merchant tents and maybe even find a few surprises on the road to Bethlehem.
 You’ll see the faithful shepherds abiding in their fields by night and hear the angel choir as they announce with song the birth of their King.
 Then, you’ll visit the inn that had no room for Joseph and Mary.
 You’ll then continue to the stable and see the “babe wrapped in swaddling clothes.”
 And before your journey ends, you’ll also learn about Jesus’ life and ministry while He lived among us and where He is ministering for us today.

 Preparing for your Journey

 We can’t predict what the weather will be like for our weekend.
-We normally will hold the outdoor experience unless it is raining, snowing heavily, or it is icy.
-If it’s cold, windy, or snowing lightly, we’ll still have the outdoor experience.
+We normally will hold the Journey unless it is raining, snowing heavily, or it is icy.
+If it’s cold, windy, or snowing lightly, we’ll still have the Journey.
 Be sure you dress appropriately for the weather on the evening you come.
 There is no heat at any of the stations along the journey, and only a few are covered.
 Wear warm shoes or boots that are comfortable for standing and walking over uneven ground.

-If you have booked tickets, we will email you if we have inclement weather that causes us to cancel your journey on your registered evening.
-You can also check our website that evening for any updates.
+If you have booked tickets, we will email you if there is a weather cancellation.
+You can also check our website each evening for any updates.

-- Masks or face coverings are encouraged, but not required (registration will open in November).
+- Advance tickets are encouraged, but not required (registration will open in November).

-- There is a limit of 25 people in a group
+- There is a limit of approximately 23 people in a group.

-Click the Reservation button below and you’ll be taken to our reservation page.
-You can pick an available time slot(s) that works best for you or your family.
-Then we ask that you arrive at least 15 minutes before your tour time to allow you time to park and get registered.
-The tours take about 50 minutes from start to finish, and there are light refreshments served after the tour in the church.
-If you have young children under three years old, you don’t need to reserve a ticket for them.
-But we do ask that any children over three have a ticket so that they have room to see and hear throughout the tour.
+If you have made reservations, we ask that you arrive at least 15 minutes before your tour time to allow you time to park and get registered.
+The tours take about an hour or so from start to finish, and there are light refreshments served after the tour in the church.

 For further information or if you have any other questions, feel free to email us and we’ll get back to you as quickly as possible.